wilsonjefferson/CE_DB/README.md

 ---

-Keep in mind that the project is developed in italian language, it is used both for documents and codes.
+Keep in mind that the project was developed in italian language, it used both for documents and codes.